If you’re scoping out ATN’s night vision clip-ons, then you’ll be shopping their PS28 series.

 The PS28-3 is the best clip-on to consider when you don’t need the absolute best but you need better than average performance.
 While this model is Gen 3, it’s not the best of Generation 3 that is available.
 But there are many buyers that don’t require that type of quality or the price tag that comes attached with them.

-This is a good compromise between price and functionality that may be perfect for varmint and predator hunting, surveillance, and various types of observation.
+This is a good compromise between price and functionality that may make this night vision scope perfect for coyote, varmint and predator hunting, surveillance, and various types of observation.

 How Does the ATN PS28-3 Clip-On Perform?